Contents ↓

 Mixer + Device Bin

-The Bottom Tray area of the UI holds the Mixer and Device Bin.
+The Bottom Tray holds the Mixer and Device Bin.
 These work together side-by-side, managing the core controls for Chromatik's light animation devices.

 Mixer